owenssam1/owenssam1/README.md

 💼 I am a Graduate Research and Teaching Assistant at Temple University and I work with the [iEcoLab](https://github.com/ieco-lab).

-🎓 My PhD is in Biology and my bachelor's was in Zoology.
+🎓 My MS is in Biology and my bachelor's was in Zoology.